Ashutosh123gupta/OpenCart-Test-Scenarios-and-Test-Cases/README.md

 # OpenCart-Test-Scenarios-and-Test-Cases

-This is a E-Commerce project.
+This is a E-Commerce end to end project.